AwalaApp/specs/rs001-ramf.md

 1. [File format signature](https://en.wikipedia.org/wiki/List_of_file_signatures) (10 octets):
    1. Prefix (8 octets): "Relaynet" in ASCII (hex: "52 65 6c 61 79 6e 65 74").
-   1. Concrete message format signature (1 octet).
+   1. Concrete message type (1 octet).
    1. Format version (1 octet).
 An 8-bit unsigned integer.
 1. Recipient address.
 UTF-8 encoded, and length-prefixed with a 10-bit unsigned integer (2 octets).
 Consequently, the address can be as long as 1024 octets.
 1. Message id.
 Unique to the sender.
 This is an opaque value, so it has no structure or semantics.
 This field is ASCII encoded and length-prefixed with 8-bit integer (1 octets).